aedifi/edits/craftscripts/README.md

 ### Before you add any scripts...
 Remember that you should never add scripts **you don't trust** because craftscripts have the capability to bypass permission settings and modify configurations.
-By default, `edits.scripting.execute` is granted to architects.
+By default, `edits.scripting.run` is granted to architects.